The most frequently asked questions about LITE-SOIL products and their applications.

-Lite-Drains are made of materials with many years of proven performance in a completely new design.
+LITE-SOIL are made of materials with many years of proven performance in a completely new design.
 The used retentive nonwovens are adjusted to the soil structure.
 As they are available as a net or as strips they do not form a barrier anymore for roots and worms.
-As a result Lite-Drains can be installed at any level e.g. at root level and are therefore perfectly adjusted to the plants.
+As a result LITE-SOIL products can be installed at any level e.g. at root level and are therefore perfectly adjusted to the plants.

 What are the applications?

 - Disposal sites

 - Soccer fields